-Soap Flush Test for Pests
+How to Perform the Soap Flush Test for Insect Pests in Lawns

 Pour the mixture into a 3' x 3' area and watch the action.
 The soap will agitate the caterpillars' skin and they will come to the surface - you can see them and then you will know to treat for them immediately.

 This test also works for many other destructive insects.

-If you have fall armyworms, read our article focusing on what to do about them: Fall Armyworms in Lawns
+If you have fall armyworms, read our article focusing on what to do about them: Fall Armyworms in Lawns.

-The test was positive, he applied armyworm insecticide, and this is what it looks like now!
+The test was positive, so he applied armyworm insecticide, and this is what it looks like now!
 Mark stated that “Your tip on the army worms was a lifesaver!
 I showed the pics to several people and they also never knew about those armyworms (and how to test for them!)”